-There are many complex factors that also go into analyzing how much of an increase in value of a sole and separate business creates a community lien.
-The attorney must first establish the value of the business immediately prior to marriage, as well as establish the value of the business at the time the Petition for Dissolution of Marriage or Petition for Legal Separation was served.
+Many complex factors also go into analyzing how much of an increase in the value of a sole and separate business creates a community lien.
+The attorney must first establish the value of the company immediately before marriage, as well as determine the value of the business at the time the Petition for Dissolution of Marriage or Petition for Legal Separation was served.
 However, that is only the beginning of establishing the value of a community lien against a sole and separate business.

 An experienced high asset attorney will pay particular attention to the appraisal of art, jewelry, and other valuable personal property.
-At times, these valuations can be very subjective while, at other times, the value of these items can be determined with a higher degree of accuracy.
-Items that are one-of-a-kind or have a very small market for resale pose some particular problems.
-Problems that an experienced high asset divorce attorney will already know how to address. red their own high asset potential clients to Hildebrand Law, PC; oftentimes telling their potential client the case is too big for him or her and then referring their client to our law firm.
+At times, these valuations can be a very subjective while, at other times, the value of these items can be determined with a higher degree of accuracy.
+Items that are one-of-a-kind or have a small market for resale pose some particular problems.
+Problems that an experienced high asset divorce attorney will already know how to address.

-Whether we need to trace hidden assets, appraise valuable art jewelry or other personal property items, appraise a business, or appraise a real estate investment company, we understand the different valuation methodologies a court may apply and we understand the arguments in support of the most appropriate methodology the court should apply, which ensures the true value of those assets are discovered and fairly divided, which may mean the difference of millions of dollars of additional community property value.
+Whether we need to trace hidden assets, appraise valuable art jewelry or other personal property items, evaluate a business, or appraise a real estate investment company, we understand the different valuation methodologies a court may apply.
+We understand the arguments in support of the most appropriate method the court should apply, which ensures the real value of those assets are discovered and fairly divided, which may mean the difference of millions of dollars of additional community property value.

 Ownership and Community Liens on Businesses in an Arizona Divorce

 A business started during marriage with community funds and labor will be considered community property unless it is shown by clear and convincing evidence, which is a very high burden of proof, has waived his or her interest in the community business.
-If the business was owned by one spouse prior to marriage, but increased in value during the marriage, an argument may be made that some or all of that increase in value creates a lien in favor of the community.
+If the company was owned by one spouse before marriage but increased in value during the marriage, an argument may be made that some or all of that increase in value creates a lien in favor of the community.

-There are many complex factors that go into analyzing the value of a business.
-The starting point is having an attorney who understands the complex financial statements of the business, including Profit and Loss statements, Statement of Cash Flows, Balance Sheets, and the General Ledger to determine the value of the income earned from the business, as well as the value of the physical assets of the business.
+Many complex factors go into analyzing the value of a business.
+The starting point is having an attorney who understands the complex financial statements of the business, including Profit and Loss statements, Statement of Cash Flows, Balance Sheets, and General Ledger to determine the value of the income earned from the business, as well as the value of the physical assets of the business.
 Those financial statements must then be scrutinized to determine if the business owner is paying personal expenses through the business or has accelerated the depreciation of the assets.
-In both cases, the value of the business will be lower if either of these two events occur and the attorney does not know what to look for or what
+In both cases, the value of the business will be lower if either of these two events occurs and the attorney does not know what to look for or what